Skip to content

 Choose this if you want a simple, low-commitment way to begin growing food at home.

-A compact raised bed gives you one defined growing zone for herbs, greens, tomatoes, peppers, potatoes, beans, and other weekly staples.
+One raised bed gives you a defined growing zone for herbs, greens, tomatoes, peppers, potatoes, beans, and other kitchen regulars.

 • Great for first-time food growers